 Special Admissions Opportunities

 Dickinson has a tradition of helping eligible families afford a liberal-arts education through the availability of need-based and merit-based financial assistance.
 In addition, these opportunities allow students with backgrounds in public service, an associate’s degree or military service admission to Dickinson with funding to offset their annual cost of attendance.

 - Yellow Ribbon Program

 Some accepted students may wish to defer the start of their college experience until they have pursued an alternate activity for a year or two.
-A written request which explains why the student wishes to defer admission and also which describes the alternate activity is required.
 Normally, experiences which enhance a student's educational background such as overseas travel, work, or study are approved.
-All deferral requests are reviewed by the Dean of Admissions on an individual basis.
-In order to reserve a place in the class for the following year, a student request for deferral must be accompanied by a non-refundable $500 enrollment deposit.
+All gap year requests are reviewed by the Dean of Admissions on an individual basis.

 High School Enrichment Program